A creamy coconut chickpea curry prepared with wholesome spices. This is a healthy plant-based dinner meal.

 - Oil - vegetable, sunflower, coconut oil or try mustard oil for more flavor.

-- Chickpeas - either from scratch soaked and boiled chickpeas or canned chickpeas.
+- Chickpeas – either dried from scratch soaked and boiled chickpeas or canned chickpeas.
+Chickpeas and garbanzo beans are the same thing.

 - Black Pepper - ground